 Before joining Praline in 2017, Maëlle worked at the Paris-based studio Baldinger Vu-Huu for three years before re-locating to London where she worked on design projects for the London College of Contemporary Arts, Pearson Business School and Escape Studios.

-Maëlle has been working in projects like the marketing campaign and website for Le Lieu Unique (France) and is currently on maternity leave.
+Maëlle has worked in projects like the marketing campaign and website for Le Lieu Unique (France).

 Claire graduated from Central Saints Martins (BA Graphic Communication Design) in 2016, where she specialised in Interaction Design.

 Before joining Praline in 2017, she interned at FutureCorp and Each London.